 Peter Bell: If it is one gram per tonne gold, pure just gold and some mine material and I think there's been 20 grams per tonne silver numbers that I have kicking around.

-Mark Gorman: The 43-101 has grades and they are approximately 10:1 for silver to gold, 0.76 gram per tonne gold and 9.3 gram per tonne silver overall.
+Mark Gorman: The 43-101 has grades and they are approximately like 10:1 for silver to gold, 0.76 gram per tonne gold and 9.3 gram per tonne silver overall.
 It is 0.97 gram per tonne gold and 10.4 gram per tonne silver for the measured category.

 Peter Bell: And how do those grades compare to the price ratios?
 Silver is trading at $16.10 an ounce, which translates to approximately $3 per tonne for the recoverable value the silver.
 I calculate that as follows: $0.50 per gram of silver, times 10 grams per tonne gives $5/tonne from silver in situ, and 60% recovery gives $3 per tonne.
 With gold at approximately $50 per ounce, 1 gram per tonne in situ, and over 80%, the revenue from gold is approximately $40/tonne.
 Clearly, most of the revenue is coming from the gold.